ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 ![Category hyperopt plot](../images/hyperopt_category.png "Category hyperopt plot")

-The pair plot shows a heatmap of how the values of pairs of hyper-parameters correlate with the metric to optimize.
+The pair plot shows a heatmap of how the values of pairs of hyperparameters correlate with the metric to optimize.

 ![Pait hyperopt plot](../images/hyperopt_pair.png "Pait hyperopt plot")